jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * The instruction would need to be *fetched* from RAM

-* In other words, before any control logic can be manipulated, the instruction must have been retrieved from RAM

 * Instructions will be stored sequentially within RAM, starting at address 0
 * The program counter starts at 0, and keeps track of the address of the next instruction to be executed
 * Thus, to get the next instruction from RAM, the value from the program counter must be sent to the address register

+    * Then, it can be output from RAM to the bus

 * However, as previously discussed, the data on the bus is transient

     * The bus needs to be free to transmit data around the system while performing the instruction
-    * The instruction must be stored elsewhere for processing
+    * The instruction must be stored somewhere for processing

 * Therefore, a new register will be created --- the *instruction register*
 * This instruction register will store the instruction for the duration of its execution on the system
 * Thus, the instruction from RAM must be moved to the instruction register
 * And finally, the program counter needs to be incremented

+    * Update it to store the value of the *next* instruction to be executed

 .. list-table:: Control logic of the fetch cycle